spuggy0919/ESP32_WEB_CONTROL/02_ESP32_Http_LITTLEFS/README.md

 # upload file system, and need to push EN button.
  It will upload data folder to partition SPIFFS, it is OK.
- Click the tool bar terminal icon, then run command in terminal.
+ Click the tool bar terminal icon, make sure path with your data then run command in terminal.
 ```
-pio run -t uploadfs
+02_ESP32_Http_LITTLEFS % pio run -t uploadfs [enter]
 ```
 # Running, serial Monitor will display below Messages
 ```